-Distribution of urinary bladder cancers (UBC) with age parameters: Of the 520 UBCs, 372 (71.5%) were urothelial neoplasms (UNs), 128 (24.4%) were squamous neoplasms (SNs), 12 (2.3%) were glnadular neoplasms (GNs), and 3 (0.6%) ) were neuroendocrine glnadular neoplasms (NENs) and 5 (0.96%) were mesenchymal glnadular neoplasms (MNs).
-When the mean age $\pm$ SD for different types of UBC was considered, the largest mean age $\pm$ SD with urothelial tumors (UNs) was (59 $\pm$ 13.5 years), while with squamous neoplasms (SNs) it was lower (51.5 $\pm$ 11.5 years), and much lower with Glnadular neoplasms (GNs) (48.1 $\pm$ 11.4 years).
-Given the male: female ratio, UBC was predominant in males and the sum was 2.9:1, for urothelial tumors it was 3.5:1, for squamous tumors it was 1.7:1, for Glnadular neoplasms it was 5:1, for neuroendocrine tumors it was 3:0, and for mesenchymal neoplasms it was 2:3.
+Distribution of urinary bladder cancers (UBC) with age parameters: Of the 520 UBCs: 372 (71.5%) were urothelial neoplasms (UNs), 128 (24.4%) were squamous neoplasms (SNs), 12 (2.3%) were glandular neoplasms (GNs), 3 (0.6%) were neuroendocrine neoplasms (NENs), and 5 (0.96%) were mesenchymal neoplasms (MNs).
+When the mean age±SD for different types of UBC was considered: the largest mean age±SD with urothelial tumors (UNs) was (59±13.5 years), while with squamous neoplasms (SNs) it was lower (51.5±11.5 years), and it was much lower with glandular neoplasms (GNs) (48.1±11.4 years).

+Given male to female ratio: UBC was predominant in males and the sum was 2.9 to1, for urothelial tumors it was 3.5 to1, for squamous tumors it was 1.7 to1, for glandular neoplasms it was 5 to 1, for neuroendocrine tumors it was 3 to 0, and for mesenchymal neoplasms it was 2 to 3.

 The association between cytologically high grade with type of bladder neoplasms: Consider the association between the high cytologically grade and the type of bladder tumors (UBC).
-There was a cytologically high grade with significance rate (64.2%) with UNs as OR 51.3, CI = 20.5-128.5. $X^2 = 157$ , p < 0.001 while there is no significant association between the high cytologically grade with the remaining types of UBCs (Table 3).
+There was a cytologically high grade with significance rate (64.2%) with UNs as OR 51.3, CI =20.5-128.5 while there is no significant association between the high cytologically grade with the remaining types of UBCs (Table 3).

 The association between schistosomiasis with type of bladder neoplasms: Considering the association between schistosomiasis and the type of bladder tumors (UBC).
-There was a significance rate of schistosomiasis (43.8%) with SNs as OR = 19.5, CI = 10.4-36.4, $X^2 = 130$ , p < 0.001 while there is no association of schistosomiasis with the remaining types of UBCs (Table 4).
+There was a significance rate of schistosemiasis (43.8%) with SNs as OR=19.5, CI=10.4-36.4, $X^2=130$, p<0.001 while there is no association of schistosomiasis with the remaining types of UBCs (Table 4).

-The association between invasion of muscle fibers with type of bladder neoplasms: Considering the association between invasion of muscle fibers and the type of bladder tumors (UBC).
-There was a significance rate of invasion of muscle fibers (66.4%) with SNs as OR = 3.3, CI = 2.2-5.1, $X^2 = 38.8$ , p < 0.001, followed by UNs (37.1%) with UNs as OR = 11.2, CI = 7.2-17.6, $X^2 = 135$ , p < 0.001, while there is no association of invasion of muscle fibers with the remaining types of UBCs (Table 5).
+The association between invasion of muscle fibers with type of bladder neoplasms: When considering the association between invasion of muscle fibers and the type of bladder tumors (UBC), there was a significance rate of invasion of muscle fibers equal to 66.4% with SNs as OR=3.3, CI=2.2-5.1 followed by UNs (37.1%) with UNs as OR=11.2, CI=7.2-17.6, while there is no association of invasion of muscle fibers with the remaining types of UBCs (Table 5).

 The association between low grade with type of bladder neoplasms: Consider the association between the low cytologically grade and the type of bladder tumors (UBC).
-There was a cytologically low grade with significance rate (35.8%) with UNs as OR = 6.7, CI = 3.6-12.6, $X^2 = 44.2$ , p < 0.00, also there was a significant association between the low cytologically grade and MNs as OR = 10.6, CI = 1.2-95.7, $X^2 = 6.8$ , p < 0.00, while there is no significant association between the low cytologically grade and EMS as OR = 10.6, CI = 1.2-95.7, $X^2 = 6.8$ , p < 0.00, while there is no significant association between the low cytologically grade with the remaining types of UBCs (Table 6).
+There was a cytologically low grade with significance rate (35.8%) with UNs as OR=6.7, CI=3.6-12.6, also there was a significant association between the low cytologically grade and MNs as OR=10.6, CI=1.2-95.7, while there is no significant association between the low cytologically grade with the remaining types of UBCs (Table 6).

-The association between GI grade with type of bladder neoplasms: Considering the association between histologically grade I and the type of bladder tumors (UBC).
-There was a significance rate of GI grade (87.04%) with SNs as $X^2 = 234$ , p < 0.001 while there is no occurrence of GI with the remaining types of UBCs (Table 7).
+The association between GI grade with type of bladder neoplasms: When considering the association between histologically grade I and the type of bladder tumors (UBC).
+There was a significance rate of GI grade (87.04%) with SNs as X^2 =234, p<0.001 while there is no occurrence of GI with the remaining types of UBCs (Table 7).